thewchan/uxf/README.md

 Note that a UXF file _must_ contain a single map, list, or table, even if it is empty.

-A `DEF_FILE` may be a filename which does _not_ end with `.uxf`, in which case it is a “system” UXF file provided by the UXF processor itself.
+An `IMPORT_FILE` may be a filename which does _not_ contain a `.` (i.e.,
-(Currently there is just one system file, `ttype-test.uxf`, purely for testing.)
-Or it may be a filename with a relative or absolute path (or no path and taken to be in the same folder as the `.uxf` file that refers to it).
-Or it may be a URL referring to an external `.uxf` file.
+doesn't have a file suffix), in which case it is a “system” UXF file provided by the UXF processor itself.
+(Currently there is just one system file, `ttype-test`, purely for testing.)
+Or it may be a filename with a relative or absolute path (or no path and taken to be in the same folder as the `.uxf` file that refers to it) or in a folder in the `UXF_PATH`.
+Or it may be a URL referring to an external UXF file.
+For non-system files a suffixe is required, but any suffix is acceptable (e.g., `.uxf`, `.uxt`, `.mysuffix`).

 To indicate any type valid for the context, simply omit the type name.